theLongLab/Kernel_smoothed_permutation/README.md

   - moments

 - **Arguments**
-  - **a_standard:** newly designed test statistic to be tested.
+  - **a_standard:** the newly designed test statistic to be tested.
   - **a:** vector of permuted test statistics, for P-value accuracy, we recommend a number larger than 1.1e+07 for accuracy threshold at 1e-07 and a number larger than 1.1e+08 for accuracy threshold at 1e-08.
   - **pvalue_threshold:** P-value accuracy threshold.
 Allowed values are 1e-07 and 1e-08.

 - **Value**
+  - **optimal_lambda:** optimal power transformation of permuted test statistics.
+If "none", then there is no need to perform the transformation; if 0, then perform the log transformation; if any other real value, then perform the power transformation as a^(optimal_lambda-1)/optimal_lambda.
+  - **pvalue_naive:** P-value estimation of the newly designed test statistic for naive permutation.
-  - P-value estimation of the newly designed test statistic for naive permutation or kernel-smoothed permutation.
+  - **pvalue_kernel:** P-value estimation of the newly designed test statistic for kernel-smoothed permutation.

 ## Contacts
 Jiayi Bian: jiayi.bian@ucalgary.ca